rdkcentral/Dobby/rdkPlugins/Networking/README.md

 The `holes` data field can be used to punch holes in the firewall to enable port forwarding to allow containered processes to run servers.

+Forwards incoming packets to specified port(s) on the host in to the container.

 The `protocol` field can be omitted in which case TCP will be specified.

 Only usable with network types 'nat' and 'none'.